Start dates

 These course highlights provide a glimpse into the Master of Computer Science in Applied Artificial Intelligence, your actual schedule may vary.
 There is a program break during Term 4.
 For full course descriptions and schedules, consult the Academic Calendar.

 Canada has been experiencing significant growth in the demand for AI professionals, reflecting the country’s commitment to technological advancement and innovation.
-From 2018 to 2023, there was a 37% increase in need for core AI skills, particularly in areas such as machine learning, deep learning, and AI ethics and governance.
+From 2018 to 2023, there was a 37% increase in need for core AI skills often found in a Master of Computer Science in Canada, particularly in areas such as machine learning, deep learning, and AI ethics and governance.

 Career path and salary